iconify/iconify-figma/README.md

 You can browse and search icon sets directly from Figma.
 No need to copy/paste icons - plug-in will import icons you select.

+In future plug-in will be able to publish icons directly to Iconify, so it would take only 1 simple step from designing icon to using it on website.
+However that is a long term goal that requires massive amount of development, so hopefully it will be implemented by the end of 2019.

 ## Installation

 In Figma on dashboard select "Plugins", "Browse all plugins", search for "Iconify".
 Click "Install".